Frequently Asked Questions

 Any rising high school junior or senior (Class of 2024 and 2025) who does not have prior substantial research experience.
 Students from lower-income families or underserved communities will be given strong preference in admissions.
 Most students that qualify for free or reduced lunch through their school district are eligible for our program.

 Students who identify as Black, Latinx, or Indigenous are prioritized in our application process.
 To find out why, visit our Why PCRi Matters?

 What types of courses are offered at PCRi?

-We offer exciting courses in Biology, the Humanities, Math/Physics, and the Social Sciences.
+We offer exciting courses in Biology and the Social Sciences.
 To see our current PCRi Education Team, please refer to our Our Team page.